What if there was a method – a process even – that you could apply to boost website sales? Wouldn’t that be swell? Well, there is.

 The more you know about something, the better you’re able to tell the difference

 Have you seen The Devil Wears Prada?
-There’s this scene (starts around 1 minute into the video) where Anne Hathoway’s character mocks the fashion people who think two identical belts look ‘so different’.
+There’s this scene where Anne Hathaway’s character mocks the fashion people who think two identical belts look ‘so different’.

 Be it dogs, fashion or web design – you have to spend years analyzing them to be able to separate the good from the bad, and know exactly why.

 I’ve seen too many buttugly websites that their respective owners thought looked great.
 Yes, to an extent beauty is in the eye of the beholder – but mostly not.
 Your site is either ugly or it isn’t.

 Sure, there are exceptions like Craigslist, but those are outliers.
 First of all Craigslist started when buttugly was the standard, and later it successfully made barebones design its “thing”.
 If they’d start today looking like they do, nobody would use it.